guanghechen/node-scaffolds/packages/tool-file/README.md

 <br/>

-A cli tool to split / merge big file.
+A CLI tool to split / merge big files.

 ## Install